 Currently, no material of industrial production can sustain the target GenIV operating conditions for sufficiently long time to provide the reliability and availability that is required from crucial components, so as to ensure economical commercial viability of systems of this type.
-Thus, the availability of materials with superior resistance to irradiation and corrosion in a wide enough temperature window is an essential point to make GenIV reactors a reality [70].
-The realization of thermonuclear fusion on earth largely shares similar, if amplified, challenges [39,71,72].
+Thus, the availability of materials with superior resistance to irradiation and corrosion in a wide enough temperature window is essential to make GenIV reactors a reality [74].
+The realization of thermonuclear fusion on earth largely shares similar, if amplified, challenges [42,75,76].
 A staged approach initially proposed for the GFR is therefore proposed for all the GenIV systems by designers, with a start at temperature and irradiation levels compatible with currently available materials, to be increased in later stages.
 Once the demonstrator is in place, it can be used as a laboratory for further materials upgrade for increasingly demanding conditions, before commercial plants can be designed (see Annex 1).
-Research on materials can thus be split into a number of steps, thereby enabling a distinction between near term and long term application.
-Thus, the availability of a large palette of materials for various objectives, with superior resistance to irradiation and corrosion in a wide enough temperature window, is crucial to make nuclear energy fully sustain-
+Research on materials can thus be split into a number of steps, enabling a distinction between near term and long term application.
+The availability of a large palette of materials for various objectives, with superior resistance to irradiation and corrosion in a wide enough temperature window, is crucial to make nuclear energy fully sustainable.

-Concerning current generation reactors, lifetime extension can be (and indeed has been) granted with current materials technology, while light water-cooled or hightemperature gas-cooled SMRs can be designed by making use of known materials.
-However, innovative materials solutions that enable safety and efficiency to be increased, costs to be abated with equal or improved efficiency and safety or ensure that the component supply chain can be efficiently maintained or improved, are an asset.
-These materials solutions include crucially the use of advanced manufacturing techniques and processes.
-Tools that are capable of better predicting the behaviour of materials and components in operation and in accidental scenarios are also an obvious support to increased safety.
+Concerning current generation reactors, lifetime extension can be (and indeed has been) granted with current materials technology, while light water-cooled or high-temperature gas-cooled SMRs can be designed by making use of known and proven materials.
+However, innovative materials solutions enabling safety and efficiency to be increased, and costs to be abated, with equal or improved efficiency and safety, or ensuring that the component supply chain can be efficiently maintained or improved, are a clear asset.
+These materials solutions include crucially the use of advanced manufacturing techniques and processes for timely, efficient and targeted repair and replacement of components.
+In this same context, tools that are capable of better predicting the behaviour of materials and components in operation and in accidental scenarios are an obvious support to increased safety.
 In addition, aspects of circularity and life cycle assessment necessarily require specific attention in connection with sustainable decarbonisation using nuclear energy.
 These aspects range from a closer attention to the supply of raw minerals to the optimization of component lifetime by appropriate maintenance and replacement, via monitoring of materials' and components' health in operation, and to recyclability or (if possible) reusability, thus anticipating decommissioning issues.
-These are all issues to be addressed with the tools of materials science, which is therefore crucial to increase the sustainability of nuclear systems of any design.